 What is Lean?

-A definition of Lean
+Starting with A definition of Lean

-Lean is gaining popularity over decades because it offers “more for less” – meaning more for your end users and less cost to you, in terms of money, time and effort.
+Lean is gaining popularity over decades because it offers “more for less” – meaning more value for your end users and less cost to you, in terms of money, time and effort.

 And that is markedly different from standard quality systems where the emphasis is on making processes more effective and efficient.